joedefen/subshop/README.md

 e.g, setting the variable `SUBSHOP_CONFIG_D` overrides `config_d`.

 ### subshop tail # follow the log file
-subshop duplicates most of what it prints to its log file(s).
+`subshop` duplicates most of what it prints to its log file(s).
-This sub-command will run `less -F` on the current and previous log file (there are two files in the "rotation").
+The `tail` sub-command will run `less -F` on the current and previous log file (there are two files in the "rotation").
 NOTE (as a `less -F` quickstart):

 * you start in "follow" mode at the current file.
 * `CTRL-C` will return to "normal" mode (and `F` returns to "follow" mode).
 * `:n` switches to the previous log and `:p` returns to the current log.

+### subshop daily # automation support
+Runs a set of commands typically run as `cron` job.
+Use the configuration to alter the default command and elaborate the PATH if needed.

+Hints:
+* Use `subshop daily -n` to verify your commands.
+* Use `crontab -e` is set you cronjob to run daily (typically).
+* Since the cronjob prevents running manual `subshop` commands and may run for an extened peroid of time, choose a time that will not often interfere with manual use.

 ### subshop run {module} # run low-level module
 `subshop` includes a number of foundation modules and they can exercised using `subshop run`.
 Some examples: